-After a hectic but fun Saturday morning of speaking on a Lead Change panel and schlepping my son to baseball practice and art lessons, Sebastian and I decided to try out the newish Ethiopian restaurant for lunch.
+After a hectic, but fun, Saturday morning of speaking on a Lead Change panel and schlepping my son to baseball practice and art lessons, Sebastian and I popped into the newish Ethiopian restaurant for lunch.

-The place wasn’t crowded and the engaging owner did the cooking, waiting, and busing himself.
+The place wasn’t crowded and the engaging owner cooked, waited tables and bussed the place himself.
 The food was amazing.
 I asked how long he had been in business (a year), and admitted that I had never realized the place was there.
 We were politely interrupted by a woman asking to see the dessert menu.

 “Oh no, we don’t carry desserts.
 I fear not enough people will want them.
 Once we really get things going, I’ll feel confident to expand the menu.”

-“You know, I think my mommy might really be able to help you with your business (I’m now searching for a menu to duck behind).
+“You know, I think my mommy might really be able to help you with your business.
+(I’m now searching for a menu to duck behind).
 She knows a lot about leadership and making money.
-You see she…”
+You see she can ask you some great questions to get you started…”

 The fantastic chef shared his story: “I’m a really good cook.
 My friends all told me I should open a restaurant.
 I’m taking a cautious approach.
 I know this location is not ideal (it’s really tucked away), but I didn’t want to invest much in location, until I knew for sure it would be a success.
 I want to attract a crowd, but it’s hard.”